The myth of happiness is that you can find it like a lost item

-Now more than ever we need to figure out how to be happy, and being happy isn’t just about having a smile on your face.
-Happiness comes from satisfaction around all areas of life.
-Happiness is also developed from the inside through self acceptance, gratitude, and practice.
+If you are like me, then figuring out how to be happy has been an important goal for a long time.
+If you are like me, it’s also been elusive at times.
+Now is an excellent time to figure out how to be happy if you struggle with mood issues.
+See, happiness comes from satisfaction around all areas of life.
+Happiness is also developed from the inside through self-acceptance, gratitude, and practice.
 But, I didn’t always know this…

 For many years, I was a slave to the myth of happiness.
 See, I got confused about what happiness is and how it is achieved.
 It’s not my fault, though.
 I grew up with fairytales and was brainwashed by the idea that there is a happily ever after.
 My first addiction was fantasy.
 Fantasy and sweets, anyway.